-- Read this course outline and prepare to discuss in class. - Read Chapters 1 and 2 in the text, Everyday encounters: An introduction to interpersonal communications. - Prepare to write a daily test on the assigned readings.
+- Read this course outline and prepare to discuss it in class. - Read Chapters 1 and 2 in the text. - Prepare to write a daily test on the assigned readings.

 Evaluation - Assessment of Student Performance:

 The final grade in the course will be based on the following elements.
 Wherever possible facilitators will use rubrics to assess your performance and offer feedback.